 ‘I particularly liked the large garden, which isn't overlooked.
 We like to eat out there whenever we can.’

 Although the house, on first inspection, appeared to be in reasonable condition, it actually needed a major overhaul.
 ‘We ended up gutting it,’ she says.
 The most significant part of the work was rebuilding the poorly conceived kitchen extension.
 ‘It had so many beams and fussy lines, it gave us a headache,’ she explains.
 Today, it blends perfectly with the bespoke Shaker-style kitchen that the owner designed with cabinet maker Luke McHardy.

 A new Victorian-style marble fireplace makes a fine focal point for the more formal part of the double sitting room.

-The pale grey of the side table and soft blue of the sofa echo the colours of the print on the wall above, bringing a sense of harmony and interest to the informal part of the double sitting room.
-Generous seating, enlivened with colour from carefully chosen cushions, comes into its own in the formal area of the scheme when the couple entertains.
+The pale grey of the side table and soft blue of the sofa echo the colors of the print on the wall above, bringing a sense of harmony and interest to the informal part of the double sitting room.
+Generous seating, enlivened with color from carefully chosen cushions, comes into its own in the formal area of the scheme when the couple entertains.

 ‘Our Springador and Labrador adore their bed nestled within the island unit because they are out of the way but still in the thick of the action,’ says the homeowner, who had three roof lights put into the extension to make the kitchen feel as bright and inviting as possible.